• Home

 How do the products of these two companies with entirely different philosophies compare?

-Most obvious is the difference in appearance: solid blocks of aluminium for Jeff Rowland versus a mixture of steel plate and glass for McIntosh.
+Most obvious is the difference in appearance: solid blocks of aluminum for Jeff Rowland versus a mixture of steel plate and glass for McIntosh.
 Inside the difference also could not be larger: minimalistic inside the Rowlands versus mega circuit boards and wires galore inside the Mac.
 In spite of their obvious differences, both amps are silent and distortion-free and sound smooth and highly musical and although there are definite sonic differences, both sound very nice, and that’s why I wanted to share my feelings about the products of these two brands.

 setup dec 08 rowland met M2 IMG_6629